Read in 5 minutes

 sudo systemctl enable ssh

 You have learned how to install and enable SSH on your Ubuntu 18.04.
 You can now login to your machine add perform common sysadmin tasks thought the command prompt.
+You may also want to setup a SSH key-based authentication and connect to your Linux servers without entering a password.

 If you have any question, please leave a comment below.